surfliner/surfliner-mirror/README.md

 The Project Surfliner team is collaboratively developing a number of products whose code all lives within this surfliner monorepo.
 All the products are also named after historic intra-California train routes.

 ### Comet
-Comet is a staff facing digital objects management platform.
-(More information coming soon!)
+Comet is a staff-facing digital object management platform based on [Hyrax](https://hyrax.samvera.org/about/), a front-end application that provides a user interface for common repository features.
+See the [Comet README](https://gitlab.com/surfliner/surfliner/blog/trunk/comet/README.md) for more information.
 Comet was named after the Sacramento Northern	Train that operated between Chico to San Francisco via Sacramento from about 1928 to 1940.

 ### Lark
 Lark is a shared authority control platform and API.
 See the [Lark README](https://gitlab.com/surfliner/surfliner/blob/trunk/lark/README.md) for more information.
 Lark was named after the Southern Pacific Lark Train that operated overnight between Los Angeles and San Francisco via San Luis Obispo from 1941 - April 1968.

 ### Orange Empire
-Orange Empire is are shared IIIF services (so not really a product).
-Orange Empire was named after the Pacific Electric train that operated between L.A. and Redlands from 1914-1929
+Orange Empire is shared IIIF services.
+Orange Empire was named after the Pacific Electric train that operated between L.A. and Redlands from 1914-1929.

 ### Shoreline
 Shoreline is a geospatial materials platform based on GeoBlacklight.
 See the [Shoreline README](https://gitlab.com/surfliner/surfliner/blob/trunk/shoreline/discovery/README.md) for more information.
 Shoreline was named after the Southern Pacific train that ran between Los Angeles and San Francisco between 1927 and 1931.